JamesWoolfenden/learn-packer/docs/packer-aws-ami.3.md

 # Versioning

+For anything more than the basics you should have a "Bakery" a CI tool and process in place that regaular builds new iMages.
-With a CI tool in place, we have described a Scenario where AMI's are built routinely.
+A Scenario where AMI's are built routinely.

 This creates its own set of problems.

-Greatest of which are "How do i know which AMI is the best?" and "Which ones been tried and tested?"
+Greatest of which are "How do I know which AMI is the best?", "How do build a new Imagine and Not Break something" and "Which of these Images has been tried and tested?"

-In fact I want to treat the AMIs themselves as a software Artifact.
-Could I get some versioning with the AMIs?
+The Images/AMIs themselves are a software Artifact and should have a development process like they do.

-When we build a Java library we version it, we can do the same if we name or tag it with a Build number.
+When we build a Java library and version it, we can do the same if we name or tag it with a Build number.
 But I already have a git hash?
 The git hash does identify it, but it doesn't work well with Humans, QA or ordering.
 Thanks Git.

-## Numbering
+## A basic numbering Scheme

+[You could use semantic versioning or any scheme you like]

-Most CI tools provide/expose and environmental variable or BUILD_NUMBER.
+Most CI tools provide/expose and environmental variable or BUILD_NUMBER that can be used.
-We can use that variable in the process.

-Add a variable to pull the environment variable BUILD_NUMBER into Packer.
+Add a variable to your template, this will to pull the environment variable BUILD_NUMBER into Packer.

 ```json
   "build_number": "{{env `BUILD_NUMBER`}}",
 ```

-Then modify the ami name:
+Then modify the AMI name to refelct the new scheme:

 ```json
   "ami_name": "RHEL-BASE-v{{user `build_number`}}-{{timestamp}}-AMI",